 Finally, some claim that allowing yourself to be seen nude is a sin…

 In a recent news article, some pastor proclaimed that the bible teaches nudity should be private and sacred by stating "That expression of being nude is to be confined to the relationship between a man and a woman in holy marriage ... and that alone."
-One of my own friends -- a practicing Catholic -- called it the "sin of immodesty".
+One of my own friends -- a practicing Catholic -- called it the "sin of immodesty."
 I couldn't find what either of them were talking about in any translation of any bible.
-In fact, the only possibly applicable reference I could find was Paul instructing women to dress modestly, but it further goes on to clarify that it means that women shouldn't adorn their bodies with a ton jewelry and other decorative crap that would make them look like bimbos.
+In fact, the only possibly applicable reference I could find was Paul instructing women to dress modestly, but it further goes on to clarify that it means that women shouldn't adorn their bodies with a ton of jewelry and other decorative crap that would make them look like bimbos.
 It has nothing to do with clothing, but rather pride and boasting.

 The concept of mere nudity being sinful is nothing but controlling religious dogma that is not backed up by any of God's commandments.
 God's laws are very clear and nowhere does He make any command that we must wear clothing and there is nothing in them that would even vaguely refer to the notion that nudity in and of itself is sinful.
 This is a law made by men who looked to blame and control because of their own impure thoughts.